edyting/interio-decoration/README.md

 # interio-decoration

-#rhhis project is a frontend of a website intended to provide easy
+#This project is a frontend of a website intended to provide easy
 #navigation and information about a company that deals with interior designs